Samuellucas97/Data-Structures-in-Cplusplus/README.md

 This repository contains the activities and exercicies perfomed in the discipline of **Data Structures I** of the semester 2017.2 and **Data Structures II**.
 In addition, it contains the other projects made by this author, carefully documented.
 Therefore, the projects are organized in the follows folders:

+- Dictionary
+- HashTable
+- LinkedList
+- Vector

+## Structures implements

 - [X] Dictionary